lbl-srg/obc/specification/source/cdl.rst

 [This allows to have one implementation for an economizer control sequence that can be configured to take into account enthalpy rather than temperature.
-A statement would be
+An example code snippet is

 .. code-block:: modelica